-Wake Forest Baptist Hematology and Oncology clinics and inpatient units treat a variety of cancers and blood diseases.
+Wake Forest Baptist Medical Oncology clinics and inpatient units treat a variety of cancers and blood diseases.

 Wake Forest Baptist offers the newest treatments for multiple cancers and diseases of the blood, including clinical trials.

 The leukemia program is widely recognized for excellence in patient- and family-centered care, teaching and clinical research.
 As one of the largest adult leukemia services in the Southeast, Wake Forest Baptist is active in national research studies in acute and chronic leukemias and myelodysplastic syndromes.
 Collaboration between basic science research faculty and clinical researchers ensures patients are offered leading-edge therapies.

 Lymphomas, including Hodgkin’s disease and the array of non-Hodgkin’s lymphomas, represent a growing area of clinical research at the Comprehensive Cancer Center.
 Treatment options include local and national research trials investigating novel therapies.
 One particular area of emphasis is dose-intensive therapy followed by either bone marrow or peripheral stem cell transplantation.